spierala/mini-rx-store/docs/docs/angular.md

 :::warning

 ### Get hold of the store and actions via the Angular dependency injection
-After we registered the StoreModule in the AppModule we can use Angular DI to access `Store` and `Actions`.
+After we registered the StoreModule in the AppModule, we can use Angular DI to access `Store` and `Actions`.

 For example in a component: